-Various system configurations are provided that perform laser shock peening operations aimed at enhancing the deep compressive residual stress characteristics induced within a workpiece by laser shock peening, such as with the introduction of an asymmetrical or other selectively configured compressive residual stress distribution profile within the workpiece.
-The system may be used in conjunction with an airfoil to develop an asymmetrical stress distribution profile through the thickness dimension of a thin section of the airfoil.
-The asymmetrical stress distribution profile will be selectively tailored to produce compressive residual stress properties within the airfoil that have desired behaviors and objectives, such as retarding crack propagation, inhibiting the growth of incipient flaws, strengthening the material at high fatigue locations, increasing the high cycle fatigue strength at specific locations, providing a desired shape or curvature, and other such uses as typically understood in the art.
+Various articles of manufacture are provided that exhibit deep compressive residual stress characteristics induced by laser shock peening, such as an asymmetrical or other selectively configured compressive residual stress distribution profile.
+The article may include a gas turbine engine component such as an airfoil that exhibits an asymmetrical stress distribution profile through the thickness dimension of a thin section of the airfoil.
+The asymmetrical stress distribution profile will be selectively tailored to produce compressive residual stress properties within the airfoil that have desired behaviors and objectives, such as retarding crack propagation, inhibiting the growth of incipient flaws, strengthening the material at high fatigue locations, increasing the high cycle fatigue strength at specific location, providing a desired shape on curvatures, and other such uses as typically understood in the art.